esl/MongooseIM/doc/modules/mod_inbox.md

 * End date for the result set (variable `end`, value: ISO timestamp)
 * Order by timestamp (variable `order`, values: `asc`, `desc`)

-They are encoded inside standard XMPP [Data Forms](https://xmpp.org/extensions/xep-0004.html) format.
+They are encoded inside a standard XMPP [Data Forms](https://xmpp.org/extensions/xep-0004.html) format.
 Dates must be formatted according to [XMPP Date and Time Profiles](https://xmpp.org/extensions/xep-0082.html).
-See example below.
+See the example below.

 Your client application may request the currently supported form with IQ get: